What is Accounts Receivable?

 Simply stated, accounts receivable is what customers still owe a business.
-More technically put, accounts receivable is the sum of outstanding balances owed to a business by third parties for goods delivered or services rendered, purchased on credit with terms of one year or less.
+More technically put, the accounts receivable definition is the sum of outstanding balances owed to a business by third parties for goods delivered or services rendered, purchased on credit with terms of one year or less.
 Accounts receivable, often abbreviated “A/R,” or referred to as “trade receivable” or simply, “receivables,” is therefore considered a short-term asset on businesses’ balance sheets.

 much credit or extending it to parties unable to pay can hurt a business.
 Companies can measure and monitor

-Accounts Receivable Turnover Ratio = Net Credit Sales/Average Accounts Receivable
+Accounts Receivable Turnover Ratio =

 Accounts receivable days, also called days sales outstanding (DSO), is the average number of days it takes a

 It is expressed as follows:

 x Number of Days in Cycle